-During the Fiscal Year 2009-2010 (FY10) grant year, Maricopa County continued the Trip Reduction Program (TRP) and the voluntary "Clean Air Campaign".
+During the Fiscal Year 2010-2011 (FY11) grant year, Maricopa County continued the Trip Reduction Program (TRP) and outreach efforts in support of the voluntary "Clean Air Campaign".
 Results were gathered from detailed statistical summary reports from each employee and student site participating in the program.
-During FY10, there were 3,058 sites in the TRP representing 1,185 companies.
-This year, the survey was administered to over 679,000 commuters.
-In addition, the TRP Task Force, along with the TRP staff, reviewed and approved 1,224 trip reduction plans.
+During FY11, there were 2,993 sites in the TRP representing 1,158 companies.
+This year, the survey was administered to over 675,000 commuters.
+In addition, the TRP Task Force, along with the TRP staff, reviewed and approved 1,139 trip reduction plans.
 The following report tracks and analyzes the commuting habits of employees and students in Maricopa County.

 The TRP is continually identifying new sites required to participate in the program.
-This ongoing effort has resulted in 210 new employee and student sites incorporated into the TRP and completing their baseline year during FY10.
+This ongoing effort has resulted in 139 new employee and student sites incorporated into the TRP and completing their baseline year during FY11.
 While companies phased in and out of the TRP, the number of active sites remained approximately 3,000 throughout the year.

-An aggregate analysis of the sites processed during FY10, for both employee and student participants, produced the following statistical results: 1) commuters in the TRP saved 15,403 tons of pollution by using an alternate mode of transportation; and 2) the TRP's esurvey was used by more companies than ever before, an increase of 21% year-over-year.
+An aggregate analysis of the sites processed during FY11, for both employee and student participants, produced the following statistical results: 1) commuters in the TRP saved 14,764 tons of pollution by using an alternative mode of transportation; and 2) the TRP's esurvey was used by more companies than ever before, an increase of 18% year-over-year.

 The TRP has two forms of its online e-survey.
 Employers can choose either the intranet or internet version.
-Overall, 199 companies had their employees use the e-survey this year.
-Fourteen companies programmed the intranet version onto their systems for their employees to use and 185 companies had their employees access the Maricopa County web-site for the internet form.
-While most of the larger companies used the intranet version, accounting for nearly one-third of all employees, a few large companies made the switch from intranet to internet e-survey allowing for TRP staff to lessen their support to employers and free-up IT resources.
+Overall, 234 companies had their employees use the e-survey this year.
+Thirteen companies programmed the intranet version onto their systems for their employees to use and 221 companies had their employees access the Maricopa County web-site for the internet form.
+Some of the larger companies used the intranet version, accounting for nearly one-quarter of all employees.

-Companies that used the e-survey saved the TRP from providing over 222,000 paper forms; this was an increase of 41% more surveys compared to last year.
+Companies that used the e-survey saved the TRP from providing over 241,000 paper forms; this was an increase of 8% more surveys compared to last year.
 When TRP first started administering the e-survey, its goal was to have a 35% usage by all employees.
-This year, 38% of TRP employees used the e-survey to complete their survey.
-In addition to the time that TRP saves in processing surveys, those companies using the e-survey saved an estimated \$94,000 in administrative and processing costs for the TRP.
+This year, 42% of TRP employees used the e-survey to complete their survey.
+In addition to the time that TRP saves in processing surveys, those companies using the e-survey saved an estimated \$102,000 in administrative and processing costs for the TRP.